openml/openml-python/doc/contributing.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 To leverage support from the community and to tap in the potential of OpenML, interfacing
-popular machine learning libraries is essential.
-Building a suitable extension for the same
+with popular machine learning libraries is essential.
+However, the OpenML-Python team does
+not have the capacity to develop and maintain such interfaces on its own.
+For this, we
+have built an extension interface to allows others to contribute back.
+Building a suitable
-therefore requires an understanding of the current OpenML-Python support.
+extension for therefore requires an understanding of the current OpenML-Python support.

 `This example <examples/flows_and_runs_tutorial.html>`_
 shows how scikit-learn currently works with OpenML-Python as an extension.
 The *sklearn*
 extension packaged with the `openml-python <https://github.com/openml/openml-python>`_
 repository can be used as a template/benchmark to build the new extension.